orstavik/JoiComponents/tutorials/chapter2/Pattern1_ReactiveMethod.md

 5. React to changes in the reactive method.

 Try it on [codepen.io](https://codepen.io/orstavik/pen/bvJjOd).

-### Practical use of listener-to-reactive-method pairs in web components
+## The purpose of the pattern
+This pattern enables a custom element to **react** to an event or callback as **simply** and **efficiently** as possible.

+**Simplicity** comes from:
+* separating the functionality that *listens for the event* from the functionality that *reacts to the event*, and
+* following the established pattern for callback methods on `HTMLElement`, which
+* uses a flat structure (and thus avoids callback-hell).
+**Efficiency** is preserved as the element only observe or listen for an event while it is connected to the DOM and caches the listening function used.

+### Practical guide to defining your own ReactiveMethods
-1. The setup of listeners and reactive callback method form a pair.
+1. The setup of a) listeners and b) the reactive callback method form a pair.
 It is the job of the listeners initialized and managed in the `constructor()`, `connectedCallback()` and `disconnectedCallback()` to find out **when** the action needs to be triggered.
-These listeners then trigger the reactive callback method and pass it the basic information about the event.
+These listeners then trigger the reactive callback method and pass it a lightly parsed version of the event detail.
-All the logic as to **how** the element should react is organized from within this reactive method.
+All the logic as to **how** the element should react is organized within this reactive method.
 2. This pattern works equally well for event-based, observer-based and function-based callbacks.
-3. Several such listener-to-reactive-method pairs can be set up at the same time.
+3. Several ReactiveMethods can be set up in the same element at the same time.
-However, if there are more than two or three such pairs active at the same time, you might consider splitting them out as [Functional Mixins](Pattern2_FunctionalMixin.md).
+However, if an element has more than two or three ReactiveMethods, you should probably split them out as [Functional Mixins](../Pattern2_FunctionalMixin.md).

 #### References
 * https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements